 This agreement is made with recognition of the following special circumstances that differ from a standard tax service agreement:

-1) This agreement does not affect other agreements currently under consideration for accounting and financial planning.
+1) This agreement does not affect any other past agreements or other agreements currently under consideration for other accounting and financial planning.

 If all of the foregoing fairly sets forth your understanding of our intended work together, PLEASE RESPOND TO THIS EMAIL BY TYPING THE WORD “AGREED” and return it to me.
 If there is additional accounting work or there are any additional tax returns you expect me to prepare, please inform me by noting so along with your response.